thoqbk/spring-testing/README.md

 }
 ```

 Looking into [SpringBootApplication][1] annotation you can see that there is a meta annotation @SpringBootConfiguration which again includes @Configuration.
 That explains why Spring can still find the primary configuration class and load HelloService bean with `@SpringBootApplication`.

-So far I would want to say that:
-- Spring tends to group multiple annotations into one to make things simpler
-- But this grouping also generates many new annotations which sometimes makes confuse and adding redandunt annotations (e.g. adding both SpringBootApplication and Configuration to the same class)
+Spring tends to group multiple annotations into one to make things simpler.
+This grouping generates many new annotations which sometimes makes developers confusing and adding redandunt annotations (e.g. adding both @SpringBootApplication and @Configuration to the same class)

-Visit following links in case you want to learn more about Spring framework and Spring boot:
+Visit following links in case you want to learn more about Spring Framework and Spring Boot:
 - [Understanding the Basics of Spring vs. Spring Boot][2]
 - [A Comparison Between Spring and Spring Boot][3]

 Overall, we need to have 1 primary configuration to create an ApplicationContext for any Spring application.

-## Testing in Spring framework
+## 3. Write a basic unit-test in Spring Framework

 Following is the most basic setup to write a test in Spring: